 - Recipe instructions that are simple and easy to follow.

 You can click here to try out a free 14 day trial of eMeals.
 I think this can be a great resource if you are super busy and want your meal planning and shopping list done for you every week, while also saving significant money by eating at home and having your grocery list coordinated based on whatever items are currently on sale at your grocery store.
 I’d say that’s pretty darn convenient!
+Sometimes I use some referral codes to get some money off when I sign up on items like salad credit for Sweetgreen.

 What are your strategies for saving on groceries without the use of coupons?